stevenjchang/fav_podcasts/README.md

   :image -
     (will this require paperclip?)
   :ranking -
   :email -

 What should you do next?
-  Lets put in dummy data to see what it looks like
+  done - Lets put in dummy data to see what it looks like Lets migrate the other categories